-Ghost crabs can mate all year, though there are some species where the female-only ovulates in early spring and again in summer.
+Ghost crabs can mate all year, though there are some species where the female ovulates only in early spring and again in summer.
 They are unlike other crabs of their Infraorder in that the female can mate when her shell has hardened after a molt.
-This is one of the adaptations the crab made when it became semiterrestrial.
+This is one of the adaptations the crabs made when ithey became semiterrestrial.

 Males posture and make sounds to both attract females and challenge other males.
 Usually, the male crabs don’t make contact, but if one doesn’t submit, the stronger one shoves him out of the way.

 Fertilization is internal and mating usually happens near the male’s burrow.
 The sperm comes in a fluid that hardens and forms a plug in the female to make sure her eggs are not fertilized by a rival crab.
 The female can store sperm for a while, but when the eggs are fertilized, they emerge and stick to her abdomen.
 Since the eggs look like berries, a female carrying her eggs this way is referred to as berried.
 The female makes sure the eggs are kept hydrated and may sometimes swim upside down for this purpose.

 When the crab larvae hatch, the female shakes them off into the water.
 They are so tiny at this stage that they become part of the zooplankton and are swept along on the ocean currents.